Do you think staying in an urban area is the right choice when the shit hits the fan?

 Next, a food garden can be grown for basic supplies.
 That might be difficult if your property is on rocky or sandy soil.
 An area with fertile soil is always the best choice.

 Other than that, a supply of wild game and fish in the surroundings is also a bonus.
 If you are planning to raise livestock for food, you need to have sufficient space and the necessary resources.
 Goats, chicken, and sheep are some of the easiest options.

 5. Sound Structure

-You can choose an existing bug out house or you might build something on your own.
+You can choose an existing BOL or bug out house or maybe you’ll build your own.
 No matter the type of structure you pick, it has to offer proper protection from the natural elements.

 The type of accommodation also depends on personal choices.
 Some may prefer a simple log cabin with just the basic necessities.
 Others may prefer an elaborate arrangement to maximize comfort and security.

 A shelter is much more than a roof with four walls.
 If you have a newborn baby or an aged family member, you need the type of structure to keep them warm and comfortable.
 Also, the construction should provide protection from the wildlife prevailing in the area.

 Other than that, you need to take into account food and water storage.
 Shelter for the livestock also needs to be considered.

 Next, check out the weather patterns in the area.
 If the region is prone to tornadoes, and hurricanes, you might need to build underground shelters.
 Proper reinforcements will be needed for earthquake-prone zones.
 An earth shelter, a shipping container, or a recreational vehicle can also be considered.